Lab Members

 Imaging Physics Resident

-Jun is an Imaging Physics Fellow in the Department of Imaging Physics.
+Jun is an Imaging Physics Fellow in Imaging Physics.
 She received her Ph.D. in nuclear physics from Michigan State University.
 She became very interested in applying physics into medicine and had postdoctoral training on modeling cancer metastasis at Yale University, as well as on AI assistance for adaptive radiotherapy and toxicity analysis at Memorial Sloan Kettering Cancer Center.
 In her free time, she enjoys playing games with her family, oil painting and cheering for her favorite college football team.

 Her current research project involves image guided liver ablation using imaging technologies to achieve more accurate and personalized treatment for the patients.
 The project aims to help establish the artificial Intelligence workflow with biomechanical modeling, assess the automatic segmentation of critical regions of interest and image registration performance, and analyze the clinical outcome.